-Pembina extracts NGL from natural gas at the Empress straddle plants and sells ethane and condensate in the western Canadian marketplace while transporting propane (C3)/butane (C4) NGL mix predominantly to Sarnia, Ontario for fractionation and sale into markets in central Canada and the eastern United States.
+Pembina extracts NGL from natural gas at the Empress straddle plants and sells ethane and condensate in the western Canadian marketplace, where condensate is sold as diluent to blend with heavy oil.
+Pembina transports propane ( $C_3$ )/butane ( $C_4$ ) NGL mix predominantly to Sarnia, Ontario for fractionation and sale into markets in central Canada and the eastern United States.

-Ethane is predominately purchased by third party petro-chemical companies while another third party purchases the majority of the condensate from the Empress debutanizer.
-Plains All American Pipeline operates the Plains E1

-Plant at Empress, Alberta and the west to east system described herein.
-If for any reason these parties were unable to perform their obligations under the various agreements with Pembina, the revenue and the operations of Pembina's NGL midstream business could be negatively impacted.
+Ethane is predominately purchased by third-party petro-chemical companies while another third party purchases the majority of the condensate from the Empress debutanizer.
+Third parties operate the Younger NGL extraction plant, the E1 plant at Empress and storage and fractionation assets in Sarnia, Ontario (which form part of the Empress East system).
+If for any reason these parties were unable to perform their obligations under the various agreements with Pembina, the revenue and the operations of Pembina's NGL Midstream business could be negatively impacted.
 See "Risk Factors - Risks Inherent in Pembina's Business - Reliance on Principal Customers and Operators".